Bartholomey/the_lake_redoubt/julija/13_chapter_thirteen.md

 **88**

-*Senčna postava: “To, kar delaš, je delo nekoga, ki počne vse mogoče, da se ne bi zlomil, medtem ko ve, da propad nanj preži za vsakim vogalom.
-Strmiš v osebnostno brezno in gradiš stavbe, ki držijo bolečino, ne da bi same postale bolečina.
-To, kar pišeš, je vojno poročilo.”*
+*Shadowy figure: “What you are doing is the work of someone who is writing a war report and does everything in her power to prevent a break-down.”*

-Moj odgovor: “Before I may or may not remark upon your observations, and before I express gratitude to the fact that I was able to write again, I want to say that this document, which I have already partially turned into a fragmented story of fragments, will serve as an unpolished, coarse key to my Lake Redoubt, the character of which is much more solemn, and yet, au fond, also very violent and intimate.
+My answer: “Before I may or may not remark upon your observation, and before I express gratitude to the fact that I was able to write again, I want to say that this document, which I have already partially turned into a fragmented story of fragments, will serve as an unpolished, coarse key to my Lake Redoubt, the character of which is much more solemn, and yet, au fond, also very violent and intimate.

-Senčna postava pravi, naj Neznana Oseba torej še naprej grize svoje meso, in to toliko časa, dokler ne razgali kosti.
+*The shadowy figure says that I should keep bitting at my flesh until I reach the bone.*